U.S. Dollar Goes Down As Euro Rises On Higher Composite PMI - UrduPoint

 U.S. Dollar Goes Down As Euro Rises On Higher Composite PMI

-NEW YORK, (UrduPoint / Pakistan Point News - 22nd Apr, 2023 ) --:The U.S. Dollar fell in late trading on Friday as the euro advanced on improvement of composite purchasing managers' index (PMI) in the eurozone.
+NEW YORK, (UrduPoint / Pakistan Point News - 23rd Apr, 2023 ) :The U.S. Dollar fell in late trading on Friday as the euro advanced on improvement of composite purchasing managers' index (PMI) in the eurozone.

 The dollar index, which measures the greenback against six major peers, was down 0.03 percent at 101.8203 in late trading.